d-wasserman/Complete_Street_Rule/README.md

 7. Addition of Complete_Street_Simple.CGA: This additional included rule has about ~50 fewer attributes while maintaining the core functionality of the rule.
 This rule is intended to make demos or charrettes a little easier.

 8. Addition of Sharrows: Added support for sharrows (shared use lanes).
 The sharrows only appear on the curb lane.

+9. Addition of Mode Focused Thematics: Allows a user to highlight specific imporvements to a street with custom color choices.
+For example, if you add a bike lane and select "Bicycle Highlight" thematic, the solid color attribute will only highlight added bike lanes.
+Also, the addition of  a All Mode Preference option helps visualize all the mode preference reports at once.

-9. Other miscellaneous changes.
+10. Other miscellaneous changes.

 	-Dead end exception, dead ends, treated like they have a connection (for singular cross sections).